 6. Take part in Water Sports

-Water sports are more for the older child but there’s no stopping adults having this activity on their Maldive’s bucket list.
+Water sports are more for the older child but there is no stopping adults having this activity on their Maldive’s bucket list.
 There are so many different sporting activities to join in with in the Maldives.
-From stand up paddle boarding, to tubing, parasailing, jet ski-ing, water ski-ing and so much more.
+From stand up paddleboarding, to tubing, parasailing, jet skiing, water skiing and so much more.
 Most resorts offer a good range of water sports (mostly at an additional cost).

 7. Take a Scenic Flight

 As previously mentioned there are many seaplanes that can get you from island to island.
 Not only are these a great way to enjoy scenic views of the islands but there are also companies that run tourist scenic flights.
 This is certainly a pretty unique inclusion for your bucket list.
 Imagine the thrill of taking off and landing in water.
 It could be the most beautiful flight you will ever take in your life.
 Plus is you are a nervous flyer the planes fly too low for any turbulence.
 You will be so taken aback by the views you won’t have time to worry about being on a plane.

 The sand in the Maldives is as golden as it comes.
 You really are in paradise.
 The Maldives boasts some of the best beaches in the world.
 Some of the best are on the tiny island Reethi Rah.
 Think golden sand, turquoise clear sea, tall palm trees and hammocks swaying in the breeze.
 It has to be seen to be believed.
 Angsana Ihuru Island has some of the best-preserved reefs of the Maldives which not only means the sea is a stunning colour but so is the contrasting sand.